ryzen-ee/binscope/README.md

 **BinScope** is a powerful desktop application for analyzing binary files (PE, ELF, MSI, etc.).

 > [!NOTE]
-> BinScope helps security researchers, malware analysts, and developers inspect executable files with ease.
+> BinScope helps mainly in identifying string content in executables (it works and it helps :D)

 ---